curv3d/curv/ideas/Packages.md

 The benefit of an explicit gesture like `file.foo` is that you get an explicit error message "File not found".

+`file.foo` is interpreted at compile time, because it is intended to behave like an identifier. `file` is not a record, despite the use of dot notation, it is a mechanism for doing lexically scoped identifier-like lookups in a Directory Syntax document.
+* No immediate plan to implement `file."${foo}"`, `defined(file.foo)`,
+  or `fields file`.

 Can relax the requirement that directories contain a `main.curv` file.
 If not, construct a record from every suitable directory entry.